-- ESO has a Development Programme for Fellows to help them prepare for the next steps in their careers.
-The programme includes trainings such as communication and presentation skills, project management, basic people management skills, writing skills etc. Specific training and advice are also offered on crafting effective job applications and interview skills.
+- The Office for Science, in coordination with ESO Human Resources, is supporting Training sessions for Fellows to help them prepare for the next steps in their careers.
+Opportunities may include topics such as communication and presentation skills, project management, basic people management skills, writing skills etc. Specific training and advice are also offered on crafting effective job applications and interview skills (e.g., including Mock Interviews).
 You will also have opportunities to participate in or lead teams in different projects, and serve as mentor for Students.
 This gives you an advantage in an increasingly competitive job market.

 - You are encouraged to contribute to or lead the organisation of workshops and ESO conferences, which are funded by specific budget lines, and supported locally.
 Additionally, you have opportunities to work in or lead the creation of science groups, organize lunch talks and joint Astronomy colloquium, Fellows science coffees, Fellows Days etc.